risd/risd-nav-demo/README.md

 ```

 For more details and a list of all available props, you can take a closer look at the [Nav component](http://develop.styleguide.risd.systems/?path=/story/components-nav--sandbox) in the style guide.

-## Running this premade demo

-To run this demo, clone this repo and run `npm i` to install all dependencies.
-Then simply run `npm start` to spin up a dev server to view the Nav implementation.